clojurewerkz/welle.docs/articles/kv.md

  * `:w`: write quorum, how many replicas to write to before returning a successful response
  * `:dw`: durable write quorum, how many replicas to commit to durable storage before returning a successful response
  * `:pw`: primary write quorum, how many replicas to commit to primary nodes before returning a successful response
+ * `:resolver`: a function that takes a collection of Riak object maps and returns a single one by applying a conflict resolution logic
+ * `:retrier`: a function that takes a callable and implements a retries logic.
+Usually the default retrier is good enough.

 Default values for these options are [defined at the bucket level](/articles/buckets.html).